DeepsaranNS/Hangmangame/README.md

 # Hangmangame
-basic game developed using python
+A basic hangman game developed using python.